-- EV.7.4.1 A system of three shutdown buttons must be installed on the vehicle. - EV.7.4.2 Pressing any one of the shutdown buttons must separate the Tractive System from the accumulator block by opening the shutdown circuit. - EV.7.4.3 Each shutdown button must be a push-pull or push-rotate emergency switch where pushing the button opens the shutdown circuit. - EV.7.4.4 The shutdown buttons must not act through programmable logic. - EV.7.4.5 Two buttons must be installed, on the sides of the vehicle which: - a.
-Are located on each side of the vehicle behind the driver's compartment at approximately the level of the driver's head - b.
-Have diameter of 40 mm minimum - c.
-Have the international electrical symbol consisting of a red spark on a white edged blue triangle affixed in close proximity - d.
-Must not be easily removable or mounted onto removable body work - EV.7.4.6 One shutdown button must be a cockpit mounted Master Switch which: - a.
+- EV.8.4.1 Three Shutdown Buttons must be installed on the vehicle. - EV.8.4.2 Pressing any one of the Shutdown Buttons must separate the Tractive System from the Accumulator block by opening the Shutdown Circuit. - EV.8.4.3 The Shutdown Buttons must not act through programmable logic. - EV.8.4.4 Each Shutdown Button must be a push-pull or push-rotate emergency switch where pushing the button opens the Shutdown Circuit. - EV.8.4.5 One Shutdown Button must be on each side of the vehicle which: - a.
+Is located on each side of the vehicle behind the driver's compartment at approximately the level of the driver's head

+- b.
+Has a diameter of 40 mm minimum - c.
+Must not be easily removable or mounted onto removable body work - EV.8.4.6 One Shutdown Button must be mounted in the cockpit which: - a.
 Is located within easy reach of the belted in driver, alongside the steering wheel, and unobstructed by the steering wheel or any other part of the vehicle - b.
-Has diameter of 24 mm minimum - c.
-Has the international electrical symbol consisting of a red spark on a white edged blue triangle affixed in close proximity
+Has diameter of 24 mm minimum - EV.8.4.7 The international electrical symbol consisting of a red spark on a white edged blue triangle must be affixed near each Shutdown Button.

-EV.7.5 Insulation Monitoring Device (IMD)
+EV.8.5 Insulation Monitoring Device - IMD

-- EV.7.5.1 Every vehicle must have an Insulation Monitoring Device (IMD) installed in the Tractive System. - EV.7.5.2 The IMD must be a Bender A-ISOMETER [®] iso-F1 IR155-3203 or -3204 or equivalent IMD approved for automotive use.
+- EV.8.5.1 The vehicle must have an Insulation Monitoring Device (IMD) installed in the Tractive System. - EV.8.5.2 The IMD must be a Bender A-ISOMETER [®] iso-F1 IR155-3203 or -3204 or equivalent IMD approved for automotive use.